andela-jwan/rails_testing_with_capybara/README.md

     end
     ```

     Rerun tests.
 I'll explain why I put @vendor in our action shortly.
-Our "new"...heh... error...get it?:
+Our "new" error...GET IT?:

     ```Bash
     Failure/Error: click_link "Register New Vendor"